Hepatitis C in Primary Care and Drug and Alcohol Settings Education Program

 Italian Steering Committee

 The Education Program is developed and delivered in collaboration with many partners.
 The International Education Program Steering Committee provide oversight and direction to the Program and we thank them for their involvement.
-Our Italian Steering Committee members are:
+Our Italian Steering Committee members who contributed to the development and delivery of this program are:

 - A/Prof. Alessio Aghemo